qdouasbin/psaap3reac0d/README.md

 ## Installation

-First, it is highly recommended to install Cantera using Conda by following the installation guide available on the Cantera web page: [https://cantera.org/install/conda-install.html](https://cantera.org/install/conda-install.html).
+First, it is highly recommended to install Cantera using Conda by following the installation guide available on [the Cantera web page](https://cantera.org/install/conda-install.html).

 Clone the Git repository by running the command: